centreon/centreon-documentation/cloud/releases/cloud-release-notes.md

 **APIs**

-Resource creation is now synchonous with computation of their associated access rights which improves automatic resource creation via API.
+The creation of a resource is now synchronous with the computation of its associated access rights, which improves automatic resource creation using the API.

 ### Centreon Business Edition